 Which is when she started patting his face dry, and he had to shut up.
-Dammit, dammit, dammit.
+Darn it, darn it, darn it.
 She’d gotten apple cider everywhere.
 How on earth did she get it on his earlobe?!
-She was patting him dry and trying really hard to ignore his strong jaw covered with just a light dusting of dark brown hair and green eyes and–
+She was patting him dry and trying really hard to ignore his strong jaw covered with a light dusting of dark brown hair and green eyes and–

 Just get this done already, Ivy!

 Her pats were coming a little slower, though, as she got caught up in his gaze.
 They were only inches apart from each other, and sure, her hands were filled with dirty paper towels, and sure, his jacket was sticky to the touch from the cider, but in that moment?